Meet Lucia Fernandes

 How I Came to This Work

-That understanding shaped the way I observe, study, and support feline behavior today.
+Those experiences taught me something fundamental: calm behavior does not always mean comfort, and quiet cats are not always relaxed cats.
+That understanding shapes the way I observe, study, and support feline behavior today.

 My Professional Approach

+I do not believe in quick fixes or one-size-fits-all solutions.
 Instead, I help guardians learn how to read subtle signals, adjust context, and create environments that allow cats to feel secure enough to relax, explore, and engage.

 What I Help With

-Rather than isolating symptoms, I look at the whole picture, emotion, environment, routine, sensory input, and communication.
+Rather than isolating symptoms, I look at the whole picture: emotion, environment, routine, sensory input, and communication.

 Life with My Cats

-I currently share my life with several rescue cats, each with their own personalities, histories, and challenges.
+I currently share my life with seven rescue cats, each with their own personality, history, and challenges.
 Some are affectionate and expressive.
 Others remain cautious and reserved.

-I also support feral cat colonies, offering care and stability to cats who may never fully trust humans — yet still deserve safety, dignity, and kindness.
+They have taught me far more about trust, resilience, and healing than any textbook ever could.
+I also support feral cat colonies, offering care and stability to cats who may never fully trust humans yet still deserve safety, dignity, and kindness.

 Living with cats in different emotional states continues to shape my work every day.
 It keeps my approach grounded, realistic, and compassionate.